IAPViewer Documentation

 Settings and presentation

-- Customisable client-icon rules: define keywords that map hostnames to SF Symbols in the topology tree.
+- Customisable client-icon rules: define keywords that map hostnames to symbols in the topology tree.

 Getting connected